bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 of your browser.
 You should see `--- reloading ---` get printed out every 3 seconds.

-Now the interesting thing here is that this code is being reloaded so you can change it and see the behavior change **without reloading the browser**.
+Now the interesting thing here is that this Reloader code is being **reloaded** itself, so you can change it and see the behavior change **without reloading the browser**.

 Go ahead and modify the `Reloader.start_reloading` function and change the timeout from `1000` to `5000`.
 Or change the `"--- reloading ---"`